iweism01/CowsAndBulls/README.md

 ## Game Description

 Cows and Bulls is a number guessing game that puts players' deduction and number-crunching abilities to the test.
 The game comprises two distinct roles: the Game Manager and the Player.
+Click here to play: [CowsAndBullsGame](https://main.d1hwr2ihaefbou.amplifyapp.com/)

 ## *The Game Manager*